 On the other hand, negative feedback loops act as a regulatory mechanism, dampening the effects of behaviour and maintaining system stability.
 In educational settings, understanding these different types of feedback loops allows teachers to design interventions that either amplify desired behaviours or dampen problematic ones.

-Consider how a negative feedback loop might work in practice: when a student exhibits transformative behaviour, the teacher responds with a consequence, which should ideally reduce the transformative behaviour.
+Consider how a negative feedback loop might work in practise: when a student exhibits transformative behaviour, the teacher responds with a consequence, which should ideally reduce the transformative behaviour.
 However, if the consequence inadvertently provides the attention the student seeks, it may create a positive feedback loop instead, reinforcing the unwanted behaviour.
 This is why systems thinking requires educators to look beyond immediate cause-and-effect relationships and examine the broader patterns that emerge over time.

 The key to managing classroom feedback loops lies in recognising that every intervention creates ripple effects throughout the system.
 Successful teachers learn to anticipate these effects and design their responses to strengthen positive loops whilst interrupting negative ones.
 This might involve changing the timing of feedback, adjusting the type of attention given to different behaviours, or modifying the classroom environment to support more productive interactions.